wangyining18/harp/website/content/docs/harpdaal/harpdaal.md

 ## How to build a Harp-DAAL Application ?

-If you already have a legacy Harp application codes, you need only identify the local computation module, and replace it by invoking correspondent
+If a legacy Harp application codes already exists, you need only to identify the local computation module, and replaces it by invoking correspondent
 DAAL kernels.
-Although DAAL's kernels are written in C/C++, it does provide users of a Java API.
+Although DAAL's kernels are written in C/C++, they provide users of a Java API.
 The API is highly packaged, and the users only need a few lines of codes to finish the invocation of kernels.
 For instance, the main function of a PCA application in DAAL is shown as below:

 ```java